Pythm/ad-Lightwand/info.md

 ```

 > [!TIP]
-> There are ready logs commented out with # to easily log changes to times done by the app.
+> There are ready logs inn the python file commented out with # to easily log changes to times done by the app.
 Search code for: `Check if your times are acting as planned.
 Uncomment line below to get logging on time change`.
 Just uncomment the log line to see what changes the app does to your timing.

+### Chosing between state and light_data
+Each defined time can have a **state** and/or a **light_data**.

+<b>State</b> defines behavior.
+- turn_off: Turns off light at the given time.
+Can also be defined in motion lights to turn off and keep the light off after the given time until the next time.
+E.g., turn off at kids' bedroom at 21:00.
+- adjust: Does not turn on or off the light but adjusts `light_data` at the given time.
+Turn on/off with other modes or manual switch.
+Not applicable for motion.

+<b>Light data</b> contains a set of attributes to be set to the light, such as brightness, transition, color temperature, RGB color, effect, etc. Light data must have either brightness (HA or Zigbee2Mqtt) or value (zwaveJsUi).
+Other attributes are optional.

+Use `dimrate` to set brightness transition -/+ 1 brightness per x minutes.
+Dimming from previous timed brightness until brightness is met.

+> [!NOTE]
+> If '00:00:00' is not defined a turn_off state will be default at midnight if other times is configured in automations or motionlights for lights.

+If you only provide time in automation, the state will be set to `none` and the light will turn on if conditions are met.
+However, if you do not provide any light data it will not adjust anything.
+If you do not provide time you must specify state.

-## Motion behaviour
+### Motion behaviour
 Configure `motionlights` to change light based on motion sensors in room.
 A minimum configuration to have the light turn on if lux constraints and conditions are met is:

 ```yaml